sueszli/blog/0 shower thoughts/choosing a language.md

      - https://www.jetbrains.com/lp/devecosystem-2022/
 - google: https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=JavaScript,%2Fm%2F05z1_,java,golang

-## conclusion
+## my personal preferences

-_(last updated: dec 2023)_

-1. **Python**
+_python_

+- popularity:
+     - great for prototyping and data centric work. preferred over R, Julia, Matlab and all other scripting languages.
+- performance:
-      - low performance is very noticeable. frequently 10-100x slower than node. this will change soon, as a lot of work is being put into removing the GIL.
+     - just as good as node for most io-bound tasks (fastapi). but for cpu-bound tasks the low performance is very noticeable. frequently 10-100x slower than node.
+     - a lot of work is being put into removing the GIL.
-      - new superset languages are being developed for simd like “mojo”.
+     - new superset languages are being developed like "mojo".
-      - has great interopt with c/c++.
+     - has zero-overhead interopt with c/c++ through cpython extensions.

-2. **JavaScript/TypeScript**
+     - no multithreading support. only multiprocessing.

+_javascript/typescript_

+- popularity:
+     - great for full-stack web development because it lets you share code between the frontend and backend. preferred over php, dart, swift, objective-c and all because with react-native and electron you can target all platforms with one codebase.
-      - around [65% of js devs also use node.js](https://2022.stateofjs.com/en-US/usage/#what_do_you_use_js_for). i don't think that the node.js users outnumber python users.
+     - around [65% of js devs also use node.js](https://2022.stateofjs.com/en-US/usage/#what_do_you_use_js_for). but i don't think that the node users outnumber python users. node outside of fullstack development doesn't make much sense.
-      - performance difference to java and go becomes really noticable as you scale up.
+- performance:
+     - async works great for io-bound tasks.
+     - for cpu-bound tasks a lot of work was already put into runtime engines like v8, deno and bun which are frequently underappreciated.
-      - node `worker_threads` are closer to lightweight processes than threads. each have their own v8 engine and event loop instance.
+     - no multithreading support. only multiprocessing. node `worker_threads` are closer to lightweight processes than threads. each have their own v8 engine and event loop instance.

-3. **Java**

-      - catching up with projects like graalvm, quarkus and loom.

-4. ~~C#~~ – java is preferred. java has a larger data and systems ecosystem while c# is mostly used for game development.

-5. **C/C++**

-      - c++ is preferred over c for networked systems, because of smart pointers and RAII. but they're really hard to get right.

-6. ~~PHP~~ – node.js is preferred to php.
-7. ~~Shell~~

-8. **Go**
+_go_

+- popularity:
+     - great for networked systems, cloud development. great package manager. compilable to small binaries.
+     - not as widely used as java, not significantly faster than java, but a lot easier to write highly concurrent code in.
+- performance:
-      - the simplicity of python with the speed of java. very simple concurrency model without "colored functions". perfect for networked systems.
+     - very simple concurrency model without "colored functions", very lightweight goroutines. kind of like an imperative and more approachable version of erlang/elixir.
-      - compilable to small binaries. very popular for cloud native development.

-9. **Rust**

-      - great competitor to cpp: ownership model and borrow checker enforce memory safety.
-      - very small ecosystem. [most fans are just hobby developers](https://blog.jetbrains.com/rust/2023/01/18/rust-deveco-2022-discover-recent-trends/#work-or-hobby?). adoption will still take a couple of years but it's growing fast and microsoft and the linux foundation have partially adopted it.
+_java_

+- popularity:
+     - popular in big companies. preferred over c#, kotlin, scala, groovy, clojure and all other jvm languages.
-10. ~~Kotlin~~ – java is preferred to kotlin because it's not a java superset and can't compete with it.
+          - java is preferred to kotlin because it's not a java superset and can't compete with it.
           - [features aren't compelling enough](https://kotlinlang.org/docs/comparison-to-java.html): null safety (java lomboks), coroutines (java virtual threads), native builds (project graalvm)
           - access to jvm ecosystem but [not a superset of java](https://www.reddit.com/r/java/comments/ndwz92/can_i_get_some_reasons_to_use_java_instead_of). this is dangerous: groovy, clojure and scala all failed to compete.
-11. ~~Ruby~~ – python is preferred to ruby because ruby is losing popularity fast.
-12. ~~Swift~~ – javascript (react-native and electron) is preferred to swift until swift is more widely adopted.
-13. ~~R~~
-14. ~~PowerShell~~
-15. ~~Dart~~ – javascript (react-native) is preferred to dart (flutter) until flutter's ecosystem catches up.
-16. ~~Lua~~
-17. ~~Scala~~ – java is preferred to scala because scala is losing popularity fast.
-18. ~~Visual Basic~~
+     - catching up with projects like graalvm, quarkus and loom.
+- performance:
+     - the jvm is very fast and highly optimized for long-running processes but it has a high startup time (cold start) and a high memory footprint.

+_c++_

+- popularity:
+     - the most popular languages for systems programming. preferred over c (unless you're working on embedded systems or writing a kernel or a bootloader, where you just need a single level of abstraction over assembly). huge ecosystem with cuda, opencl, vulkan, opengl, directx, sdl, qt, boost, eigen, tensorflow, pytorch, etc.
+     - hard to write safe code in using smart pointers and RAII.
+- performance: bare metal.

+_rust_

+- popularity:
+     - everyones favorite new memory safe systems programming language.
+     - great competitor to c++: ownership model and borrow checker enforce memory safety.
+     - not popular enough (yet?) to be considered for most projects. very small ecosystem. [most fans are just hobby developers](https://blog.jetbrains.com/rust/2023/01/18/rust-deveco-2022-discover-recent-trends/#work-or-hobby?). but makes a lot of sense if you're building networked systems (which is why the network stack of the linux kernel is being written in rust).
+- performance: bare metal.

 ## references